 - Cook together.
-It may be impractical to do it every day, but invite kids into the process of preparing food.
+It may not be possible to do it every day, but invite kids into the process of preparing food.
 Little kids can learn math skills by measuring and they'll begin to understand the chemistry of cooking.
 They'll also gain an understanding of healthy ingredients.

 - Eat together.
 Eating a meal as a family sends the right messages about nutrition.
-Kids will see their parents eating healthy food and may be inspired to try new foods.
-They will also come to see mealtime as a time for socializing and sharing.
-Parents get a chance to offer nutritious food, note their child's likes and dislikes, and tune in to their child's triumphs and troubles through conversation.
+Kids will see their parents eating healthy food and may want to try new foods.
+They'll also see mealtime as a time for socializing and sharing.
+Parents get a chance to offer nutritious food, note their kids' likes and dislikes, and talk about daily triumphs and troubles.

 Family Goals Chart

 If you're trying to build healthier family habits, a goal chart is a good way to keep score.
-A chart, posted in a prominent spot like the refrigerator, can remind family members to pay attention to eating and exercise habits.
+A chart, posted on the refrigerator or other highly visible spot, can remind family members to pay attention to eating and exercise habits.

 Choose family goals, such as exercising every day and eating fruits and vegetables.
-Keep track of who meets their goals, and praise those who do.
+Keep track of and praise those who meets their goals.
 And when the whole family achieves the goals, do something fun together to celebrate.